World Explorer

 STAYING IN TOUCH WHILE ON BOARD When you are not busy exploring the natural beauty of the Polar Regions, you may have the ability to make phone calls, check emails and use the internet while on board.

 BRIDGE VISITS During your voyage you may be given access to the Bridge, where you can observe how the Captain and officers sail and navigate the ship.
 However, the Captain and Bridge officers do restrict access during arrivals and departures from port and during times of complicated navigation.
-Bridge visits may also be curtailed at the captain’s discretion during inclement weather or rough seas.
 As the Bridge is an important working area on the ship, we ask that you keep noise to a minimum to avoid distracting the officers from conducting their jobs efficiently.
 Understandably, Bridge etiquette includes a ‘no eating, drinking or smoking’ policy.
-ENVIRONMENTAL POLICY Help us take care of our environment.
+ENVIRONMENTAL POLICY Help us take care of our environment!
 To keep our land and waters clean, kindly use all trash receptacles on board.
 Never throw anything over the side of the ship.
 Due to the complicated process of desalinating sea water for use on board, guests are asked to practice water conservation at all times.
 BATTERY DISPOSAL Please do not throw old batteries in your cabin garbage.
 Kindly bring them to reception for proper disposal.
 LOST & FOUND If you find any misplaced items, please bring them to reception or give them to a member of the Expedition Team.
 If you lose anything yourself, advise our staff so that they can assist you.

 Please note that we travel to some of the most remote parts of the world.
 As we utilize satellite equipment for our connection, it is possible that occasional degradation or outages of services may occur.
 Personal communication services are not always guaranteed throughout your voyage.
 We encourage passengers to disconnect from digital life and reconnect with the natural world.
+To access email or internet on your personal computer, tablet or smart phone, you can purchase a data PIN card from reception.
 You can access network spots found throughout the public spaces of the ship.
 In some cases, the connection will also work from your cabins; however the best connections will be from public areas.
-World Voyager guests will receive a free 1GB data card for limited Wi-Fi access on one device, permitting basic Internet browsing, email, posting on social media and voice applications.
-Additional data can be purchased on ship.
 Current prices for these optional services will be posted on board the ship.
 Please note we cannot provide refunds for unused voice or data cards.
 Please note that due to the connectivity technology of the ship, your cellular devices may be able to receive a signal, connecting to networks on shore in your embarkation country.
 Data charges may be applied by your cellular provider, and may add up quite quickly.
 It is safest to turn on airplane mode and turn off data roaming unless you are trying to connect.
 You may still enable wifi in airplane mode.
-ONBOARD WEBSITE Our free onboard Web site is an excellent resource for daily programming, expedition team biographies, and other voyage information.
-Visit MyQuarkVoyage.com during your expedition to take advantage of the materials.
+ONBOARD WEBSITE Our free onboard website is an excellent resource for daily programs, expedition team biographies, photos, and other voyage information.
+Visit http://QuarkPortal.com during your expedition to take advantage of the materials.
 Access to this site is available free of charge, even if you have not purchased data.
 Contact Guest Services if you experience any difficulty logging on.

 SMOKING OR VAPING To protect the health and safety of its guests, Quark